 In addition to maps, charts, and other worksheets, within each unit are pages of background information that are to be copied and given to students since they don't have a textbook.
 (Yes, this does mean you will need to do quite a bit of photocopying, but you will only need the one book for your family or for a group class.)

 The amount of information students read from these pages is relatively small.
 Students will have to use other sources for their research.
 Lists of some suggested resources at the back of each volume include website addresses.

-One thing I particularly like about this series is that questions and activities are thought-provoking.
+One thing I particularly like about this series is that the questions and activities are thought-provoking.
 It presents a variety of viewpoints and pushes students to think beyond the obvious, look for cause and effect, analyze information, and generally go deeper than is required in most history courses.
-And because much of this happens through a variety of activities rather than the same type activity each time, it should be engaging for most students.
+And because much of this happens through a variety of activities rather than the same type of activity each time, it should be engaging for most students.

 In the back of the book, following the answer key information for each unit, there are additional activity suggestions that I would highly recommend for high school students.
 Following these extra suggestions are assessment questions.
 These might be used for essay writing or oral discussion (a great alternative for those who have difficulty writing).